Women protest for equal pay and dignity at work in Barcelona, March 2018 | Ramon Costa/Zuma Press/PA Images. All rights reserved

 I was 17 and dating a particularly sexist boyfriend when the Lehman Brothers filed for bankruptcy, sparking the global financial crisis and reshaping the world we live in.
 A decade on, I’ve lived the entirety of my ‘millennial’ adult life under austerity in the UK – and have found strength and friendship from families of resistance that women have created in response to years of harmful policies.

-“This story rarely gets told,” political sociologist at the University of Warwick, Akwugo Emejulu, told me, of the resistance strategies of women of colour in particular.
+“This story rarely gets told,” said Akwugo Emejulu, political sociologist at the University of Warwick, referring to the resistance strategies of women of colour in particular.
 “Many activist women of colour are rendered invisible by their insistence on doing local community work,” she said, contrasting high-profile occupations such as Occupy London and Los Indignados with our “under the radar” organising.

 Over the last decade, women across Europe have responded to austerity policies imposed on us since the 2008 crisis.
 We’ve fought to expose and challenge the specific impacts of austerity on women, creating new communities in the process, from Sisters Uncut in the UK to Mwasi Collective (Paris) and Soul Sisters (Berlin).